What does a good kindergarten homeschool schedule look like?

 Where are the time stamps?
 I didn’t forget the time stamps.
 I chose not to use them.
 Our days go at our own pace.
 No rushing out the door in the morning or running late in traffic in the afternoon.
 If we want to read more, we do.
 If we need to snuggle more, we do.

-KINDERGARTEN HOMESCHOOL ROOM
+7. CREATE A KINDERGARTEN HOMESCHOOL ROOM

 Do you need a special room to homeschool?
 Absolutely not.